Democrats’ spending bills cut ICE and border wall, pump money into environment and abortion

 “As senators, and members of Congress, we should do our job, make the hard choices, and complete our work on behalf of the American people,” said Mr. Leahy, Vermont Democrat.

-The bills mark the first time Senate Democrats have controlled the spending process since 2014, and they reveal a significant amount of pent-up score-settling and priority-shifting.
+The bills mark the first time Senate Democrats have controlled the spending process since 2014, and they reveal a significant amount of pent-up score settling and priority shifting.

 They also amount to partisan wishlists that set back the chance to reach a final deal, said Sen. Richard Shelby, the top Republican on the committee.